CASE STUDY · PAYPAL · 2019-2024

 Outcome

-It was a structure for deciding, and it outlasted the project.
-The framework held because it lived in process rather than in any one person.
+After seeing evidence and proposal, the organization bought into the structure and committed resources to build the rules based routing engine.
+The committee was enthusiastic about the framework which held because it lived in process rather than in any one person.
 After I moved on, the intake funnel and the committee kept running.

 Centralized intake